 Sony Open in Hawaii Predictions, Betting Odds & Top Picks

-- This is the second leg of the two-week Hawaiian Swing
+- The PGA Tour moves from Maui to Honolulu for the second leg of the Hawaiian Swing

 Sony Open in Hawaii Odds

 The odds for this tournament are provided by Caesars Sportsbook.
 Click on the odds below to head to Caesars and place a bet.

 |Corey Conners||+1800 |

 |Abraham Ancer||+2200 |